Artisan's farewell concert - 20th November 2005...

 (Of course this doesn't take the reunion tours in 2010 and 2015 intro account.)

 Artisan Final Concert Review

-Well, it's finally happened, the last concert is over, Artisan is no more - at least not as a gigging trio - but there are still CDs to buy and the DVD of the final concert is a fantastic memento of Artisan's live concert set.
+Well, it finally happened, the last concert, Artisan is no more - at least not as a regularly gigging trio - but there are still CDs to buy and the DVD of the final concert is a fantastic memento of Artisan live.
 It's got great sound and we're delighted to say that we didn't break the camera lenses, so it looks good too.

-People ask us why we decided to quit and move on - and there's nothing complicated to the decision...
+People ask us why we decided to quit and move on.
+There's nothing complicated to the decision...
 Twenty years is a long time and we reckoned our twentieth year was a good time to finish on a high.
-We're all looking forward to our new performing projects.
+We all moved forward to other projects.

 We had a ball at the last gigs, especially - as you can imagine - on the Sunday.
 People kept asking whether we felt sad and whether we were going to manage to get through the concert without breaking out in floods of blubbing, but truth to tell, though the audience admitted to a bit of blubbing themselves, we were all fine.
 I guess the mechanics of organising the concerts and the DVD filming was taking up the portion of our mind reserved for dwelling on the occasion.
 We had such a good time seeing all our friends there that it was like a great big party and send-off combined.